Skip to main content

 Rule 3358:5-5-05 | Employee recognition and rewards policy.

-(1) "Staff professional excellence for outstanding service (for regular staff members)
+(1) "Staff professional excellence award

 (2) "Faculty Professional Excellence Award"